Lcoates5/CLI-Garage/README.md

   ## Usage
   To begin using this application open up your  integrated terminal and enter "npm start" after that you will choose your vehicle, either by creating a new one or selecting a previously entered vehicle.
 At this point you can now choose what you would like to do with your vehicle including, start, stop, turn left and right, accelerate 5 mph and Decelerate 5 MPH, tow, wheelie, or stop vehicle.
 You can also select another vehicle or exit entirely.
 The options are almost limitless.

 ![Example of npm start](<Images/Screenshot 2024-08-05 at 5.14.31 PM.png>)

+  For an example of how to use this application you can watch an example video on youtube here https://www.youtube.com/watch?v=tlj5rVhD_f8

 ![Example of selecting a vehicle](<Images/Screenshot 2024-08-05 at 5.15.37 PM.png>)
   ## License
   MIT